VIEW

 Defining best in class

-3. Performance-first.
-Every pattern was budgeted for file weight, render cost, and motion overhead.
-Visual richness couldn't come at the cost of [LCP / Core Web Vitals].
+3. Performance-budgeted.
+Every pattern had a file weight limit and a motion overhead limit.
+Visual richness couldn't come at the cost of Core Web Vitals — especially in markets with constrained connectivity.

 4. Globally legible.
-Tested across [English, Arabic (RTL), CJK scripts].
-If the type, spacing, or layout was broken in any of them, the pattern wasn't done.
+Tested in English, Arabic (RTL), and CJK before a pattern was signed off.
+If the layout broke in any of them, it wasn't done.

 HALEON

-* A governance model that defines who proposes, who approves, and how the system evolves quarter by quarter.
+* A governance model that defined who proposes changes, who approves them, and how the system evolves without us in the room

 (OUTCOME)

-* Reduced time to launch a new brand site from 24 months to 10 weeks
+Time to launch a new brand site dropped from 24 months to 10 weeks.

 (NEXT WORK)